OlivierSohn/hamazed/BACKLOG.md

+- when -s localhost or -s 127.0.0.1 is specified, do not instantiate local server.

+- investigate using higher level concepts to clarify server / client statefull interactions and make the implementation more robust, to be confident that all edge cases are well-handled: describe logic with a GRAFCET.

 - investigate error seen in terminal, is it when closing the app? if so, can we close more gracefully, else this is a bug.

 - build a 0-sized world when client starts to make a nice first animation.

-- The approach I took is:
+- There are 2 types of interactions:

+  - client state changes:
 ServerEvent : "go to state 'X' now"
-ClientEvent : "I've finished state 'X', with these results: ..."
+ClientEvent : "I've finished state 'X'"
+(client rendering and client keymaps depend on state)

+  - server requests:
+ServerEvent : Create a world like this
+ClientEvent : Here is the world you asked

+ServerEvent : Use this world now.
+ClientEvent : Ok, the world is displayed and animation between previous world
+              and this world has finished.

-Server stores game state, to know how to handle client events.
+Server stores global intent, which influences how client events are handled.
-Client also store game state, to adapt keyboard mapping and rendering.

 Use case, client side 1: